VirtualGL/buildscripts/README.txt

 source tarball to build binaries on other platforms by running 'buildvgl -e' (assuming that $HOME/src is a shared directory.)

-NOTE: On Windows, buildvgl should be run from inside a MinGW shell.
+NOTE: On Windows, buildvgl should be run from inside an MSYS shell.
 If you are mounting your home directory as a drive letter (e.g. H:), then set the HOME environment variable to the MinGW path for that drive (e.g. /h) prior to running buildvgl.